By continuing to use this site, you agree to our use of cookies.

 Getting you and your family to the new home also involves expenses.
 If you’re driving, you’ll need to budget for fuel.
 AAA’s gas cost calculator is a good resource for estimating those expenses.

-Train tickets and airfare can vary between $100 and $1,000 per person.
+Train tickets and airfare can range from $100 to $1,000 per person.
 Remember to include taxi or rideshare fees for travel to and from the airport or train station.

 In addition to mortgage or rent payments, there are other expenses related to setting up a new household in another state.
 Here are some helpful items to include in your budget: